load libraries

 hsb <- read_dta("data/hsb.dta")

-We can fit 2- and 3-way interactions, but they can be hard to interpret from the coefficients alone (unless you have a lot of practice).
+To show off ggeffects we first fit some models with 2- and 3-way interactions.
+Such complex models can be hard to interpret from the coefficients alone (unless you have a lot of practice).

 m1 <- lmer(mathach ~ ses + (1|schoolid), hsb)